cran/cchsflow/README.md

 CCHS data used in this library is accessed and adapted in accordance to the Statistics Canada Open Licence Agreement.

-Source from Statistics Canada, Canadian Community Health Survey 2001 to 2013 PUMF, accessed Jan 2020.
+Source from Statistics Canada, Canadian Community Health Survey 2001 to 2018 PUMF, accessed March 2022.
 Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.

-Adapted from Statistics Canada, Canadian Community Health Surveys 2013 to 2013 PUMF, accessed Jan 2020.
+Adapted from Statistics Canada, Canadian Community Health Surveys 2001 to 2018 PUMF, accessed March 2022.
 This does not constitute an endorsement by Statistics Canada of this product.